huderlem/porymap/docs/_sources/manual/editing-map-events.rst.txt

 Destination Warp
     The Id of the warp in the destination map.

-Event Triggers
+Trigger Events
 --------------

-Event triggers are scripts that execute when the player walks over them.
+Trigger events are scripts that execute when the player walks over them.
 However, they only execute when a variable is equal some value.
 Typically, they execute once, set the variable's value to something else, and then never execute again because the variable's value no longer matches.

 .. figure:: images/editing-map-events/event-trigger.png
-    :alt: Event Trigger Properties
+    :alt: Trigger Event Properties

-    Event Trigger Properties
+    Trigger Event Properties

 Id
     The local id of the trigger in the map.
 This value is not used for anything.